×

 All about Troctolite and Blueschist Properties

 Know all about Troctolite and Blueschist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite belongs to Igneous Rocks while Blueschist belongs to Metamorphic Rocks.Texture of Troctolite is Phaneritic whereas that of Blueschist is Foliated.
 Troctolite appears Veined and Shiny and Blueschist appears Dull and Banded.
-The luster of Troctolite is not available while that of Blueschist is dull.
+The luster of Troctolite is while that of Blueschist is dull.
 Troctolite is available in dark grey to black colors whereas Blueschist is available in blue, bluish - grey, purple, shades of blue colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Blueschist are cemetery markers, commemorative tablets, creating artwork, curling, tombstones.